USEPA/WNTR/documentation/waternetworkmodel.rst

 Build a model from an INP file
 ---------------------------------

 A water network model can be created directly from an EPANET INP file.
-The following example uses Net3.inp to build a water network model.
+The following example build a water network model.

 .. doctest::
     :hide: